zBritva/PowerBI-visuals-docs/Tutorial/BookmarksSupport.md

 }
 ```

-After that, the visual should change internal state to corresponding conditions.
+After that, the visual should change internal state to the corresponding conditions.

 **The visual shouldn't call `applyJsonFilter` to filter other visuals because they already filtered by Power BI.**